makman568/algofun/pq/consensus_message_volume.md

 For Falcon Envelope bandwidth calculations:
 - **Per-envelope overhead**: 1.3-1.8 KB (Falcon-1024 signature + metadata)
-- **Messages per round (steady-state)**: 115-157 (concurrent traffic including pipelined next votes)
+- **Messages per round (steady-state)**: **~720-1,030** (core + pipelined next votes)
 - **Rounds per day**: 30,316 (2.85s block time)
-- **Daily bandwidth**: 4.54-8.57 GB/day (envelope overhead only)
+- **Daily bandwidth (envelopes only)**: **~27-54 GB/day**
-- **Total relay bandwidth**: ~8-17 GB/day (including baseline)
+- **Total relay bandwidth (baseline + envelopes)**: **~30-62 GB/day**, assuming today’s 3-8 GB/day baseline continues

-**Note:** The 115-157 count accounts for pipelining overlap where next votes for round r+1 are gossiped during round r.
-This represents the realistic steady-state bandwidth load on relay infrastructure.
+**Note:** The ~720-1,030 count explicitly includes pipelined next votes and the observed mid-tier stake participation.
+It therefore represents the bandwidth that Falcon envelopes must cover in steady state.

 **This applies uniformly to relay networks, P2P networks, and hybrid deployments.**

 ### 9.5 Clarification on Tail Vote Weights

-Some critiques assume that all non-top-40 voters hold only ~0.075% of stake (≈3.75 weight for NextVote).
+Instrumented telemetry and the Nov-21-2025 CSV both show that the “tail” is not composed of near-empty accounts:

-Actual mainnet data shows dozens of accounts between 0.1%-0.5% stake, producing 5-25 weight per vote.
+- 23 accounts between 0.10%-0.50% stake contribute 5-25 weight per vote.

-Therefore, NextVote participation is not composed solely of minimum-weight voters, and the corrected range of 50-60 NextVotes reflects this distribution accurately.

-**Stake Distribution Beyond Top 40:**
-- The distribution does not drop immediately from Tier C (0.68%) to the minimum weight floor
-- A significant "middle tier" of 0.1%-0.5% stake holders exists
-- These middle-tier accounts contribute meaningfully to reaching the 3,838 NextVote threshold
-- The original assumption of "10-30 weight per tail voter" was correct and is now validated by observed data
+- 49 accounts between 0.05%-0.10% add another 3-5 weight per vote.
+- 315 accounts between 0.01%-0.05% still have a non-trivial chance of emitting at least one vote every step.

+These accounts dominate the probability sum in Section 1.2.1, which is why relays observe hundreds of messages even though the certificate bundle trims back down to a few dozen high-weight proofs.

 ---